The journey of 'Abdu'l-Baha's Tablet to The Hague

 The Executive Committee of the Central Organization consists of (from left to right) secretary Clasien Kluyver, chairman Henri Dresselhuys, and vice-chairman Henri van der Mandere.
 They are the persons who receive ‘Abdu’l-Bahá’s letter.

 The meeting is somewhat disappointing.
-The two delegates learn that the Central Organisation has been all but dissolved, and that its main objective, a third international peace conference in The Hague, has been surpassed by the establishment of the League of Nations in Geneva.
+The two delegates learn that the Central Organization has been all but dissolved, and that its main objective, a third international peace conference in The Hague, has been surpassed by the establishment of the League of Nations in Geneva.

 “It then also became clear that the board met less frequently and that its interest in the subject of durable peace had disappeared.
 Because the war had ended and a peace had been concluded, they had not considered the necessity of taking further measures. […] Their thinking on the path of universal peace was largely limited to appearance and politics.”